mnoumanuaar32xc/AngularApplicationWithDotNetCoreApi/README.md

  That is used for global styles which are used through out the application., otherwise local components.css use

 # Run the application Run the application
-Open the project directory in PowerShell and type
+Open the project directory in PowerShell and type ng serve --open